Contact Us

 top

-The Safety of Toys Directive (STD) 88/378/eec came into force on 1st January 1990.
+The Toy Safety Directive (TSD) 88/378/eec came into force on 1st January 1990.
 Since then, all toys placed on the European market must bear the CE Marking.

 top